New York Possession of Stolen Property

 If you have been charged with this offense, it is important to have the guidance of a New York Criminal Lawyer from our team.
 There is a legal presumption that if you are in possession of the property, it is being kept for your benefit or someone else’s.
 If you can offer no reasonable explanation as to why you have the property in your possession, there is a negative inference that you are guilty.

-Speak with a qualified New York Possession of Stolen Property Lawyer from the Law Offices of Elliott Adler, P.C. today.
+Speak with a qualified New York Possession of Stolen Property Lawyer from the Law Office of Barry C. Weiss P.C. today.
 We will explain the charges against you and help create a strong defense strategy that will protect your interests.
 Your first appointment with us is complimentary.
 We handle criminal cases throughout New York City including locations in the Bronx, Brooklyn, Queens, Staten Island and Manhattan as well as in Westchester County and Nassau County and Suffolk County on Long Island.
 Call us today to schedule your free consultation at 212.785.1300.